daraperini/doguito-petshop/README.md

 Clone the repository and run it using *npm install* and *npx json-server --watch db.json* commands to access the final result.

-*This is an old Alura's class that was taken to fixate async JS' concepts.
-The code is outdated.*
+*This is an outdated Alura's class that was taken to fixate async JS' concepts.
+The code is outdated at the current time.*

 ## Used tools: